ganong-noel/ganong_shoag_repkit/README.md

 This repository contains the replication code for the paper "Why Has Regional Income Convergence in the U.S. Declined?" by Peter Ganong and Daniel W. Shoag (2017).
 The code is structured to reproduce the figures and tables presented in the paper.

-## Note
-This repository contains various files related to the Ganong Shoag Repkit project.
-Please note that some of these files are managed using Git LFS.
-These datasets are tracked using Git LFS (Large File Storage).
-Git LFS helps manage large files more efficiently, keeping the repository size manageable while still providing access to the necessary data.

 Here's how you can properly clone the repository and work with the datasets:

 1. **Clone the Repository**: